9 Site Risk Assessment

 - Tier 2 toxicity values include Provisional Peer-Reviewed Toxicity Values (PPRTV).

 - Tier 3 toxicity values include those from additional USEPA and non-USEPA sources.
 They can include values that may or may not have been peer reviewed.
-As recommended by USEPA (2003a), in using values from Tier 3 sources, it may be appropriate to prioritize those that are the most current, have a transparent basis, are publicly available, have been peer reviewed, and are acceptable to local jurisdictions.
+As recommended by USEPA (2003), in using values from Tier 3 sources, it may be appropriate to prioritize those that are the most current, have a transparent basis, are publicly available, have been peer reviewed, and are acceptable to local jurisdictions.
+USEPA (2022) prioritized available Tier 3 sources of toxicity values in its regional screening level (RSL) guidance, with the current relevant sources for PFAS identified as:

 This lack of information prevents the establishment of compound-specific risk-based concentrations that can be helpful for a variety of applications, including data screening (used to help guide site investigation) and site-cleanup decision-making.
 In the absence of toxicity values, regulatory agencies and the regulated community are left with uncertainty regarding the potential risks associated with human exposure to impacted environmental media at sites, technically defensible risk management programs may be difficult to create, and the regulated community cannot be responsive to concerns about environmental risk.